Flaque/quirk/README.md

 app built in React Native / Expo.

-Unlike many CBT apps, it's fairly unbiased in what you use it for; it doesn't ask about your mood or ask you to depression-specific CBT exercises.
+Unlike many CBT apps, it's fairly unbiased in what you use it for; it doesn't ask about your mood or ask you to do depression-specific CBT exercises.
 That makes it fairly quick and discreet to use, especially in a public setting.

 <img src="https://user-images.githubusercontent.com/5942769/54972305-4081d180-4f48-11e9-91d8-7e8117668418.gif" alt="quirk screenshot" />